-- 2.3.12 SLA Female Athlete of the Year Award - 2.3.12.1 Saskatchewan Lacrosse will honor one Female Player of the Year Award. - 2.3.12.2 One (1) female player aged 21 and under who best exemplifies the true sprit of Lacrosse. - 2.3.12.3 This award will be given at the SLA AGM. - 2.3.13 Team of the Year Award - 2.3.13.1Presented to the most outstanding Lacrosse team.
-The team must show the following attributes: - a.
-Must be a registered team in good standing with the SLA. - b.
-Exemplify the true spirit of Lacrosse. - c.
-Display sportsmanship and be considerate of fellow teams, athletes, coaches, officials. - 2.4.0 Scholarship Program - 2.4.1 SLA Lacrosse Education Assistance - 2.4.1.1 The SLA shall award a Lacrosse Education Assistance Grant(s) each Lacrosse season.
+- 2.3.14 The SLA will have three awards for each team under the Team Sask program.
+The Head Coach and Assistant Coaches will decide the recipient of these awards and Oprovide the names of each winner, along with a 150-word synopsis of why the individual was selected to the SLA office by September 15th.
+Should an issue arise where Coaches cannot decide together, the final decision will lie with the Head Coach.
+The three awards handed out to each team will be: - a.
+Most Valuable Player (MVP) - b.
+Most Improved Player (MIP) - c.
+Most Dedicated Player (MDP) - 2.4.0 Scholarship Program - 2.4.1 SLA Lacrosse Education Assistance - 2.4.1.1 The SLA shall award a Lacrosse Education Assistance Grant(s) each Lacrosse season.
 The minimum amount of Education Assistance to be awarded is \$500 while the maximum is \$2,000.
 The Education Grant shall not exceed \$5,000 annually. - 2.4.1.2 Each applicant must meet the following criteria: - a.
 Must have been registered with the SLA for three (3) years. - b.
 Must be a registrant in good standing in the SLA. - c.
 Must be graduating Grade 12 student during the year of application. - d.
 Must be going to attend a based University Affiliate College, or Saskatchewan Polytechnic. - e.
 Must attend an institution within two (2) years of graduation to take advantage of the Grant. - f.
-Recipients may only be eligible to receive the Grant once. - 2.4.1.3 Each applicant will be required to fill out and return an application form on or before July 31st of the Lacrosse season. - 2.4.1.4 The Grant will be paid upon Proof of Enrolment.
+Recipients may only be eligible to receive the Grant once. - 2.4.1.3 Each applicant will be required to fill out and return an application form on or before July 31st of the Lacrosse season.

+- 2.4.1.4 The Grant will be paid upon Proof of Enrolment.
 The Proof of Enrolment will be in the form of receipts from the educational institution the recipient is attending.
 The payment which is to be applied to tuition and purchase of textbooks, will be made directly to the applicant. - 2.4.1.5 A committee of three (3) Executive Committee members of the SLA will determine the recipients of the Grant.
 The President of the SLA appoints this Committee.
 The recipient will be announced by August 15th of the Lacrosse season. - 2.4.1.6 Application Forms can be downloaded below or may be obtained from the SLA Office.